Information for Restaurants

 A list of abutters within 500' and the petitioner must ensure that any churches or schools on that list receives an abutter's notice per MGL

-Petitioner then mails by certified mail abutter notices to direct abutters and churches and schools within 500' no later than three days from the publication of the legal notice.
+The applicant is responsible for sending by certified mail the prepared abutter's notice to direct abutters and to churches and schools within 500' no later than three days from the date of the publication of the legal notice.

 Unless told otherwise by the Select Board's office, when an application is complete and abutter labels have been received, contact this office to select a date to go before the Select Board.